Groups

 })Creating Pre-Grouped Elements

-Instead of creating elements and then grouping them in a second step, your assistant can pass a shared groupId to slides_bulk_create_elements to create them already grouped:
+Instead of creating elements and then grouping them in a second step, your assistant can pass a shared groupId to element_bulk_create to create them already grouped:

 // Create pre-grouped elements in one call